 What Is an Angel Investor?

-Is an Angel Investor Right for Your Small Business
+Find out If an Angel Investor Is Right for Your Small Business

-An angel investor is a person who invests in a business venture, providing capital for start-up or expansion.
+An angel investor is a person who invests in a new or small business venture, providing capital for start-up or expansion.
 Angel investors are typically individuals who have spare cash available and are looking for a higher rate of return than would be given by more traditional investments.
-Typically an angel looks for a return of 25 percent or more.
+An angel investor typically looks for a return of 25 percent or more.

 An angel investment is a form of equity financing–the investor supplies funding in exchange for taking an equity position in the company.
 Equity financing is normally used by non-established businesses that do not have sufficient cash flow or collateral with which to secure business loans from financial institutions.

 Angel investors fill in the gap between the small-scale financing provided by family and friends and venture capitalists.
 Attracting Angel Investors is not always easy, but there are things you can do.
-First, you need to consider if angel investing is truly for you.
+First, consider whether angel investing is truly for you and your business.

 Advantages and Disadvantages of Angel Investors for Business Owners